galanh/galanh.github.io/about.markdown

 We train people and students:

-  1-AP or IB Physics and Maths tutor
+  1. AP or IB Physics and Maths tutor
-  2-The Mind Maps for everybody to think structured way 3-Talk the world with R and Python
+  2. The Mind Maps for everybody to think structured way
+  3. Talk the world with R and Python

 You can find our tweets at [@Python_cursos](https://twitter.com/Python_cursos)